What is disaster recovery and why you should plan it

 Protect it with a plan

 Disasters of any kind occur at any time and the best way to respond to them is through prevention.
-This is what disaster recovery is about, one of the essential parts of what we know as business continuity.
+So, what is disaster recovery? the essence of what we know as business continuity.

 What is disaster recovery?